David Nofoaluma: 2022

 On 27 July, Nofoaluma joined Melbourne on loan until the end of the season.
 In round 21, he made his debut for them against the Gold Coast Titans.
 He had his jersey (cap 224) presented to him by former Wests Tigers and Melbourne player Harry Grant.

 Nofoaluma stated that when he played for the Melbourne club that he had "fallen in love with rugby league again".

-In the elimination final, he played for Melbourne in their 28-20 loss against Canberra.
+In the elimination final, he played for Melbourne in their 28–20 loss against Canberra.
 Before the elimination final took place, Nofoaluma had the second longest finals drought of any active player.
 The match was Nofoaluma's last appearance for Melbourne, after making six appearances and scoring four tries, with the winger set to return to Wests Tigers for the 2023 season.

 2023

-In round 9 of the 2023 NRL season, Nofoaluma scored his 100th try in the NRL as the Wests Tigers recorded their first victory in 273 days defeating back to back premiers Penrith 12-8.
+In round 9 of the 2023 NRL season, Nofoaluma scored his 100th try in the NRL as the Wests Tigers recorded their first victory in 273 days defeating back to back premiers Penrith 12–8.

 Nofoaluma played a total of 17 games for the Wests Tigers in the 2023 NRL season as the club finished with the Wooden Spoon for a second straight year.

 2024

 In February, Nofoaluma accepted a $300,000 pay out by the Wests Tigers after requesting an early release from his contract.
 Nofoaluma had fallen out with the club and the playing group.
 In the coming months he spoke with the media stating that he "got over losing" with the club and that after his loan deal with Melbourne ended, that he did not want to return to the club.
 There was also accusations that Nofoaluma did not attend training sessions or would show up late to them.

-Signing a one-year deal with English side Salford, in round 5 of the 2024 Super League season, Nofoaluma made his club debut against Wigan, losing 22-12.
+Signing a one-year deal with English side Salford, in round 5 of the 2024 Super League season, Nofoaluma made his club debut against Wigan, losing 22–12.

 On 20 June, it was reported that he had left Salford after just two appearances and returned to Australia to sign for Glebe in the Ron Massey Cup where he won the Grand Final defeating Wentworthville 19-12 scoring two tries to seal the game and receiving man of the match.

 On 6 December 2024, it was reported that he had signed for Baroudeurs de Pia XIII in the Super XIII.

 2025

-On 21 May 2025, it was reported that he had signed for Halifax in the RFL Championship until the end of the 2025 season.
+On 21 May 2025, it was reported that he had signed for Halifax Panthers in the RFL Championship until the end of the 2025 season.

+2026

+On 18 February 2026 it was reported that he had signed for York Knights in the Super League, after becoming a free-agent as a direct consequence of Halifax Panthers being liquidated.
+Nofoaluma is reported as being on-loan at York from Newcastle Thunder.

+In round 3 of the 2026 Super League season, Nofoaluma made his club debut for York and scored two tries as the club defeated Hull F.C.
+17–16.
+In round 13, Nofoaluma scored a hat-trick in York's 30-20 win against Bradford.